 - Utilize communication tools such as mind maps or outlines to organize thoughts before discussions.

-- Seek feedback from colleagues on communication effectiveness and adjust approach accordingly.
+- Seek feedback from colleagues on communication effectiveness and adjust your approach accordingly.

 - Attend workshops or seminars on effective communication strategies to enhance skills.